MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-overview.md

 ---
-title: Overview of Contoso migration to Azure | Microsoft Docs
+title: Overview of CAF application migration examples to Azure | Microsoft Docs
-description: Provides an overview of the migration strategy and scenarios used by Contoso to migrate their on-premises datacenter to Azure.
+description: Provides an overview of the application migration examples included as part of the Cloud Adoption Framework Migrate section.
 author: rayne-wiselman
 manager: carmonm
 ms.service: azure-migrate